rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

    $ dnf group info "Development Tools"
    ```

-5. Later on, we are going to need some programs that come with the "Development Tools" group.
+5. Later, we will need some programs with the "Development Tools" group.
 Install the "Development Tools" group using `dnf` by running:

     ```
     $ sudo dnf -y group install "Development Tools"